Whisber/Python-flask-daily-database-mysql/README.md

 # Python-flask-daily-database-mysql
-Sending datas from realtime database table to daily database table.
+Sending datas from realtime database table to daily database table with using python flask.